Over Under Sideways Down: Releases and charts

 Columbia issued "Over Under Sideways Down" in the UK as a single on 27 May 1966, with Epic in the US following on 13 June.
-The B-side, the instrumental "Jeff's Boogie", is credited to Beck, however, it has been described as "a near copy of Chuck Berry's 'Guitar Boogie'".
-The single became the Yardbirds' fifth single to reach the UK top 10 chart, where it peaked at number10; in the US, it reached number 13.
+The B-side, the instrumental "Jeff's Boogie", is credited to Beck; however, it has been described as "a near copy of Chuck Berry's 'Guitar Boogie'".
+The single became the Yardbirds' fifth single to reach the UK top 10 chart, where it peaked at number 10.
+In Canada it reached number 5.
+In the US and on the New Zealand Listener charts, it reached number 13.

 In July 1966, the song was released on Yardbirds, the group's first studio album in the UK and in August on the US edition titled after the song.
 As one of the group's most popular pieces, "Over Under Sideways Down" it is included on many anthologies, such as The Yardbirds Greatest Hits (1967) and Ultimate!
 (2001).
 A live performance with Beck's replacement, Jimmy Page, recorded in New York City in 1968, is included on the Page-produced Yardbirds '68 (2017).